 Nearly 70% of North Americans experience digital eye strain related to prolonged use of electronic devices.
 To combat these effects, TotalVision Eyecare recommends digital protection coatings, which act as a shield to cut the glare and filter the blue light emanating from digital screens and artificial light.

 For the greatest eye comfort, ask Dr. David Cartwright for customized computer glasses, which feature mildly tinted lenses that filter out blue light.
 These can be made with or without prescription vision correction, for the benefit of those with 20/20 vision or contact lens wearers, though many people with contacts actually prefer to have alternative eyewear to use when their lenses become dry and uncomfortable from extended screen time.

 TotalVision Eyecare can help you choose from a vast array of effective optical lenses and lens coatings to relieve the effects of digital eye strain.

 When staring at a digital device people tend to blink up to 66% less often, and often the blinks performed during computer work are only partial which aren’t as effective at keeping the eyes moist and fresh feeling.
 Making a conscious effort to blink more while working or watching can prevent dryness and irritation.

 Another cause of computer eye strain is focusing fatigue.
 Look away from your computer every 20 minutes and gaze at an object located 20 feet away, for a minimum of 20 seconds.
 This ""20-20-20 rule"" is a classic exercise to relax the eyes’ focusing muscles and reduce computer vision syndrome.

-Call TotalVision Eyecare of Glastonbury on 860-724-2022 to schedule an eye exam with our Glastonbury optometrist.
+Call TotalVision Eyecare on (860) 659-5900 to schedule an eye exam with our Glastonbury optometrist.